pippim/pippim.github.io/index.md

 - Selects Stack Exchange Posts based on meeting minimum criterea such as up-votes or accepted answer status.
 - Converts Stack Exchange Markdown format to GitHub Pages Kramdown Markdown format.
 - Inserts Table of Contents
-- Inserts section navigation buttons for: Top of Page, Top of Section, Table of Contents and Skip Section.
+- Intelligently inserts section navigation buttons for: Top of Page, Top of Section, Table of Contents and Skip Section.
-- Inserts "Copy Code Block to System Clipboard" button
+- Intelligently inserts "Copy Code Block to System Clipboard" button
+- Creates html with "Top Ten Answers" with the most votes
+- Creates powerful nested expandable/collapsible detail/summary html for many thousands of tags by post.
+- Maps hyperlinks in Stack Exchange Posts to {{ site.title }} website posts if they were converted.
+- Fixes old broken `#header` Stack Exchange Markdown.
+- Converts `< block quote` Stack Exchange Markdown into what works in Jekyll Kramdown.
+- Fixes broken Stack Exchange Hyperlinks where the website post title is implied and not explicit.
 - Prints list of self-answered questions you neglected to accept after two day wait period.
 - Prints summary totals when finished.